1392464058/CTSTNet/README.md

-# STTC
+# CAN
-This is the code for the STTC
+Context-assisted full Attention Network for brain tissue segmentation